 Director of Debate at Wake Forest, Dr. Jarrod Atchison is well respected both for his argument acumen and his emphatic insistence on helping students become better debaters and people.
 After spending several years as an instructor in the top senior lab at Michigan, Jarrod is focused on building a great workshop experience at Wake Forest.
 He coached a Copeland Winner and NDT First Rounds for the past 7 years.
 Many don't know he also was an extremely successful debater: top seed at the NDT, Copeland runner-up, and third speaker at the NDT.
 In high school he won the Greenhill and Harvard Round Robins.
 Jarrod has judged the final round of the National Debate Tournament 3 times.
 Both at the high school and college level, regardless of argument choice, Jarrod consistently finds himself at the top of the pref sheets.

-Corinne is curremtly a very successful Senior at Wake Forest.
+After a very successful career at Wake Forest, Corinne is curremtly studying towards her PhD and coaching Debate at Pittsburgh.
 In High school she was a successful policy-oriented debater from Rowland Hall.
 Her first year, she reached thde out-rounds of National tournaments arguing in favor of a traditional policy approach.
 Her sophomore year, she was the 2nd speaker at CEDA, won the Weber Round Robin and was in the out-rounds of Georgia State, Harvard, USC, and Fullerton arguing around the intersections of oppression that inform and form colonialism (racism, sexism, classism, etc).
 As a junior she was in the quarterfinals of the NDT, won Texas, and finished 5th overall in the country.
+As a senior she was 8-0 and the top seed at the NDT finishing in the semifinals.
 She wasn't the best when she arrived at Wake Forest, but because she learned through hard work, she has a great deal to teach any student.

 (These teachers will be at the workshop.
 They will offer camp-wide lectures and offer the opportunity for small group interaction.)